nsikakudo/ExploreCountry-hngi9/README.md

 ## Challenges
 *  Setting up the Dark and Light Theme using Material Theme.
 *  I was also face with the challenge of creating an interactive filter layout.
-*  Time was also a constraint as to why the efficiency of the app may not be fully maximise.

 ## Application Demo
 Check out the demo app on Appetize.io